-- the 4-star Parkhotel du Sauavage is only short walk away from the Meiringen rail station and offers free parking.
-After arrival, you can sit back in the garden with views of the mountains, or dine in the hotel’s restaurant;
+- The 4-star Parkhotel du Sauavage is a short walk away from the Meiringen rail station and offers free parking.
+After arrival, you can sit back in the garden with views of the mountains, or dine in the hotel’s restaurant.

-- the modern 3-star Hotel Victoria is right across the rail station and allows you to relax at the terrace or in the restaurant.
-Paid parking lots are available;
+- The modern 4-star Hotel Victoria is right across the rail station and allows you to relax at the terrace or in the restaurant.
+Paid parking lots are available.

 The route – day 2: Meiringen-Andermatt crossing the Grimsel and Furka pass: 69 km, 1h40

-Meiringen is starting point for some of Switzerland’s most popular and spectacular pass roads.
-If you plan for an extra day in Meiringen, you can make a round trip combining the Grimsel, Furka and Susten pass all in one, before heading to Andermatt.
-This route suggests you get to Andermatt using the Grimsel and Furka pass roads though:
+Meiringen is close to some of Switzerland’s most spectacular pass roads.
+If you stay an extra day in Meiringen, you can make a round trip combining the Grimsel, Furka and Susten pass all in one.
+This route suggests you drive to Andermatt using the Grimsel and Furka pass roads:

-- the Grimsel pass starts in Meiringen, and then leads to Guttannen and Gletsch.
-Already in Roman times it was an important alpine traverse, connecting the northern regions to the southern Valais area.
-Nowadays, the Grimsel pass makes for a spectacular driving trip, which especially goes for hairpin curves between Grimsel Hospiz and Gletsch;
+- The Grimsel pass starts in Meiringen, and then leads to Guttannen and Gletsch.
+In Roman times this was an important alpine traverse between northern and southern regions.
+Nowadays, the Grimsel pass with its hairpin curves is a spectacular road between Grimsel Hospiz and Gletsch.

-- from Gletsch, you’ll enter the Furka pass connecting the eastern Valais to the Gotthard Pass and to Andermatt in the canton of Uri.
-Don’t forget to get out at the parking lot near Hotel Belvédère for a spectacular view of the Rhone glacier, before heading for Realp, Hospental and Andermatt.
+- From Gletsch, you’ll enter the Furka pass connecting the Valais to the Gotthard Pass and Andermatt.
+Don’t forget to get out at the parking lot near Hotel Belvédère for a spectacular view of the Rhone glacier.
+Continue to Realp, Hospental and Andermatt.

-- you can use the Susten pass towards Andermatt, which takes off in Meiringen as well (62 km, 1h15).
-This is a beautiful route too, passing the villages of Gadmen, Wassen and Göschenen.
-Wassen’s catholic church has become famous, as the Gotthard Panorama Express trains pass it no less than three times as they spiral next to it through tunnels and loops.
+- You can use the Susten pass to Andermatt, which starts in Meiringen as well (62 km, 1h15).
+This is a beautiful route too.
+It passes the villages of Gadmen, Wassen and Göschenen.
+Wassen’s catholic church is quite famous: the Gotthard Panorama Express trains pass it no less than three times as they spiral next to it through tunnels and loops.

 Side trip tips

-- if you pick the Susten pass route, you can board the Gelmerbahn for a ride on Europe’s steepest funicular from Handegg to the Gelmer lake.
-Don’t forget the suspension bridge near Handegg either;
+- If you pick the Susten pass, you can board the Gelmerbahn for a ride on Europe’s steepest funicular from Handegg to the Gelmer lake.
+Don’t forget the suspension bridge near Handegg.

-- when in Andermatt, you can take an easy 30-minute hike to the Devil’s bridge in the Schöllenen gorge over the wild river Reuss, or visit the Gemsstock mountain by cable car.
+- When in Andermatt, you can take a 30-minute hike to the Devil’s bridge in the Schöllenen gorge over the wild river Reuss.
+Alternatively, visit the Gemsstock mountain by cable car.

-- very close to the Gemsstock cable car station and at a 7-minute walk to Andermatt’s rail station you’ll find the charming 3-star Hotel Sonne.
-Free on-site parking, a restaurant and a bar are available;
+- Very close to the Gemsstock cable car station, and at a 7-minute walk to Andermatt’s rail station, you’ll find the charming 3-star Hotel Sonne.
+Free on-site parking and a restaurant are available.